 In storytelling, I find myself coming back over and over to explorations of home—people’s relationship to geography and the places they call home; the stories of couples and families at home; and the ebbs and flows of life milestones and the birth/death cycle.

-I currently live, work, and parent in Berkeley, California.
+I currently live in Berkeley, California.

 Photography clients include: All* Above All, California Coalition for Reproductive Freedom, Center on Reproductive Rights and Justice at Berkeley Law, David Brower Center, Flavorpill x UGG Australia, Forward Together, Homestead Apothecary, If/When/How (formerly Law Students for Reproductive Justice), Rainforest Action Network, Retrofit Republic, and Swarm Gallery + Studios